When you think “general health supplements”, Olive Leaf extract probably isn’t the first thing that comes to mind.

 Although there aren’t a ton of studies assessing the effects of Olive Leaf Extract on skin health, the preliminary evidence suggests it is useful as a skin-health agent.
 This is also one of the more widely believed traditional uses for Olives and Olive Oil, so it’s not much of a stretch.

-Throughout the research which has been conducted on Olive Leaf Extract and its chemical components, some potential benefits have been discovered unintentionally.
+Throughout the research which has been conducted on Olive Leaf extract and its chemical components, some potential benefits have been discovered unintentionally.

-Lower LDL Cholesterol
+Olive Leaf Extract May Lower LDL (Bad) Cholesterol

 Olive Oil and Olive-related products have long been believed to have cardiovascular benefits.
 Fortunately, this is one of the areas studies have focused on specifically, so there’s actually a lot of research upon which to draw conclusions.